jack-alexander-ie/data-structures-algos/Projects/Project_2/explanation_4.md

 ### Time Complexity

+As the group tree has N groups and M users, every group will be recursively searched and each user will be processed once when being iterated over.
+In this case, time complexity will be O( M + N ), or O(N), similar to problem 2.

 The worst case time complexity of the is_user_in_group() method is O(n) as it has to recursively search through an unknown number of groups and subgroups, making the time complexity grow linearly to the input.